3188i - 1999 33c Celebrate the Century - 1960s: Barbie Doll

 Handler’s husband, Elliot, was a founder of Mattel, Inc. Ruth suggested to her husband that Mattel make a three-dimensional doll that would be called “Barbie,” after their daughter.
 Barbie was introduced at the American International Toy Fair in 1959.
 Buyers weren’t impressed with the toy, but little girls were.
 Mattel was so buried in orders from retailers that it took several years before supply caught up with demand.

 Yves Saint Laurent, Christian Dior, Perry Ellis, and Oscar de la Renta have designed outfits for Barbie during her 40 years.
 Originally a teenage fashion model, Barbie has taken on the roles of dentist, firefighter, astronaut, and presidential candidate.
-One and one-half million Barbie dolls are sold each week in more than 140 countries – that’s two dolls sold each second.
+At the height of their popularity, 1.5 million Barbie dolls were sold each week in more than 140 countries – that’s two dolls sold each second!

 Read More - Click Here